jaycribas/roam/README.md

 $ npm install
 ```

-Run local server and navigate to `http://localhost:3000` in browser.
+Run local development server and navigate to `http://localhost:3000` in browser.
 ```
-$ npm start
+$ npm run start:dev
 ```

 ## Built With